Difference Between Medicare and Medicaid

 Main Differences Between Medicare and Medicaid

 1. The medical coverage of the schemes is very distinctive.
-Medicare is divided into basic-four parts, covers different phases of healthcare.
+Medicare is divided into basic-four parts, and covers different phases of healthcare.
 The Medicaid benefits vary state-wise.

 Difference Between Medicare and Medicaid